 by Gillian Chowns, Karilyn Collins, George Smerdon and Ruth Wooldridge.

 The need for effective palliative care in Africa and other resource-poor countries has been well documented (Wright and Clark 2006, Grant et al 2011) in the last decade or so, and significant attempts have been made to establish services in both hospitals and in the community.
 A fundamental need is for appropriate training in order to ensure a supply of skilled personnel to sustain both embryonic and established services.
 Such training ranges from basic short introductory courses for community volunteers, through extended workshops, to multi-professional diploma and degree level studies.
 However, completion of a course of training is no guarantee of successful, sustained application in the field and this has led to a search for more effective approaches to applying, embedding and sustaining the learning gained in formal education.
 One such approach has been to follow up a training course with a period of face-to-face mentoring on-site, with the aim of supporting newly trained staff, providing advocacy where appropriate, and raising the profile of the palliative care service.
+This article offers a critical reflection of the experience of trainers and mentors from Palliative Care Works (PCW), a not-for-profit organisation, in delivering training and mentoring in a range of settings and countries in Africa.
+It examines the assumptions and aspirations of this model, and highlights the serious challenges facing palliative care delivery in much of Africa.

 Founded in 2008 and working primarily, though not exclusively, in Africa, PCW began delivering week-long workshops in palliative care in 2009.
 It has a multi-professional team, which includes nurses, social workers, and doctors, who bring a broad range of expertise in both adult and paediatric services, education, research and advocacy.
 It has worked with the Diana Princess of Wales Memorial Fund, Tearfund, AfrOx, and the University of Edinburgh.